 The Founding Fathers of the United States of America appeared twice to Wilford Woodruff in the St. George Utah Temple asking why their temple work had yet not been performed on their behalves.
-A striking painting depicting this singular event hangs in the temple lobby (That We May be Redeemed by Harold I. Hopkinson).
+A striking painting depicting this singular event hung for decades in the temple lobby (That We May be Redeemed by Harold I. Hopkinson).

-In November 1928, fire broke out, destroying the St. George Utah Temple annex.
+In November 1928, fire broke out, destroying the St. George Utah Temple annex built in 1883.
 All records and furnishings were saved.
-Today's annex, located on the north side of the temple, was constructed in the 1950s and serves as the entrance to the temple.

 The St. George Utah Temple was extensively remodeled for over a year from 1937 to 1938.
 The lower hall was permanently divided into progressive-style muraled endowment rooms.